 - Tenants: Notify your property owner of your intention to modify the nature strip

-- Call Dial Before You Dig (1100) in order to find out about any underground services in your nature strip
+- Call Dial Before You Dig (1100) to find out about any underground services in your nature strip

 - Plan your nature strip planting by making a sketch of what it will look like from above, including the type of plants and a rough planting layout plan